NASA Logo Jet Propulsion Laboratory California Institute of Technology View the NASA Portal

 Research Interests

-• Science visualization and writing, particularly the use of CG animation, sound design, and words to bring science discoveries to life for the general public
+• Science visualization, animation production, painting, writing, sound design, and music to bring planetary exploration to life for the general public

 • The study of planetary atmospheres and surfaces, primarily the characterization and evolution of clouds, vertical structure, and satellite surfaces